ome/training-docker/_episodes/065-officialomero.md

 teaching: 10
 exercises: 25
 questions:
-- "How do I run a multi-container application?"
+- "How do I run a multi-container application such as OMERO?"
-- "How should I run OMERO Docker in production?"
 objectives:
+- "Create a segregated Docker network"
-- "Know how to use the official OMERO Docker images."
+- "Run the official OMERO Docker images."
 keypoints:
+- "Use docker networks to isolate an application, and to provide name-based lookups"
+- "The official OMERO Docker images can be configured by defining environment variables to set most omero properties"
+- "The OMERO.server image magically takes care of initialising and upgrading the database"
 ---

 The previous lessons built up a Dockerfile from scratch.